Leasey.AI automatically posts rental listings to Facebook Marketplace, Zillow, Kijiji, Zumper and 44 more platforms

 Automated syndication across the United States and Canada

 To list your rental property in Oakland effectively, prepare your unit with quality photos and complete documentation, research comparable rents in your specific neighborhood (rates vary $1,000+ between areas like Temescal and Seminary), create compelling listings on platforms like Zillow and Facebook Marketplace, time your listing for peak demand periods (typically May through August), and ensure compliance with Oakland’s rent control registration requirements and California’s one-month security deposit limit.
-For property managers handling multiple units, this process typically requires 6-8 hours per property when posting manually across major platforms, making Oakland’s competitive rental market both an opportunity and a time management challenge.
+For property managers handling multiple units, this process typically requires 6–8 hours per property when posting manually across major platforms, making Oakland’s competitive rental market both an opportunity and a time management challenge.
+See the pricing section below for a full breakdown of how to set the right rent for your specific neighborhood.

 Quick Checklist: Oakland Rental Listing Essentials